-The topic of supplements quickly arises on the road to getting fit.
+What supplements should I take?
+That’s a popular question: one I get asked often and one I asked myself (and still do!).
+The topic of supplements arises quickly on the road to getting fit.
 Do we need them?
 Which ones?
 I’ll share all about which supplements I recommend for women as well as ones I don’t think are worth your time.

 This answers two quick questions: